Algorithmic Randomness in Continuous-Time Markov Chains: Abstract

 Although we formulate algorithmic randomness in the general context of CTMCs, we are primarily interested in the \emph{computational} power of stochastic chemical reaction networks, which are special cases of CTMCs.
 This leads us to embrace situations in which the long-term behavior of a network depends essentially on its initial state and hence to eschew assumptions that are frequently made in Markov chain theory to avoid such dependencies.

-After defining the randomness of trajectories in terms of a new kind of martingale (algorithmic betting strategy), we prove equivalent characterizations in terms of constructive measure theory and Kolmogorov complexity.
-As a preliminary application we prove that, in any stochastic chemical reaction network, \emph{ every} random trajectory with bounded molecular counts has the \emph{non-Zeno property} that infinitely many reactions do not occur in any finite interval of time.
+After defining the randomness of trajectories in terms of martingales (algorithmic betting strategies), we prove equivalent characterizations in terms of algorithmic measure theory and Kolmogorov complexity.
+As a preliminary application we prove that, in any stochastic chemical reaction network, \emph{every} random trajectory with bounded molecular counts has the \emph{non-Zeno property} that infinitely many reactions do not occur in any finite interval of time.